How Feds Decide On Remdesivir Shipments To States Remains Mysterious

 The American Society of Health-System Pharmacists surveyed hospital pharmacists at 112 hospitals in early July and found that a third of them didn't have enough remdesivir to treat all their "eligible" COVID-19 patients.
 And 3% said they completely exhausted their supply.

-Still, HHS seems to be getting better at allocation, said Michael Ganio, senior director of pharmacy practice and quality at ASHP.
+Still, HHS seems to be getting better at allocation, said Michael Ganio, senior director of pharmacy practice and quality at the American Society of Health-System Pharmacists.
 The shift to looking at new COVID-19 hospital admissions, for instance, puts less weight on the number of patients on ventilators for whom remdesivir is now considered less beneficial.
 He said he hasn't heard complaints about allocation since early May.

 But he said the same issues could crop up again.